opensvc/docs.opensvc.com/source/agent.service.container.docker.disaster_recovery_plan.rst

 Before testing DRP, you have to be aware of your data consistency between Production and DRP side:

 * Real disaster (0 < RPO < 24H) : you do not have other choice than starting on data located on the DRP side, which can be 24 hours (maximum, it may also be 1 minute if you are "lucky" ) in the past with default OpenSVC settings and DDS replication driver.
-* Test disaster (RPO = 0): you will trigger a syncupdate, to be sure that same datas are located on both sides.
+* Test disaster (RPO = 0): you will trigger a :cmd:`sync update`, to be sure that same datas are located on both sides.

 ::